Understanding the sign problem from an exact Path Integral Monte Carlo model of interacting harmonic fermions: Introduction

 This work now shows that this contraction identity remains valid for the anti-symmetric determinant fermion propagator at all dimensions and for any number of fermions.
 Therefore, one has a completely solvable PIMC model of harmonic fermions with analytical thermodynamic and Hamiltonian energies.
 Moreover, the model remains solvable if the pairwise interaction is also harmonic.
 Therefore, the sign problem can be examined in detail, with and without interactions.

-In Section \ref{oc}, we review the contraction identity for the harmonic oscillator in one dimension, then generalize it to any number of fermions in any dimension.
+In Section \ref{oc}, we recall the contraction identity for the harmonic oscillator in one dimension, then generalize it to any number of fermions in any dimension.
 By use of this contraction, Sect.\ref{upp} summaries the universal discrete PIMC propagator for harmonic fermions.
 Sect.\ref{dpfr} derives the analytical form of the discrete partition function at each time-step for all short-time propagators.
 Sect.\ref{athe} gives the analytical thermodynamic and Hamiltonian fermion energies at each discrete time-step verified by direct PIMC simulation.
 Sect.\ref{sgpb} discusses the PIMC fermion sign problem and the empirical finding that there is no sign problem for closed-shell particle states at large imaginary time.
 Sect.\ref{nosgn} explains the surprising connection between the absence of the sign problem in one dimension and in closed-shell particle states.
-Sect.\ref{sgint} shows how pairwise interactions, both harmonic and Coulombic, modify the sign problem from the non-interacting case.
+The absence of the sign problem in $D$-dimension for the first closed-state with $n=D+1$ fermions is proved in Appendix E. Sect.\ref{sgint} shows how pairwise interactions, both harmonic and Coulombic, modify the sign problem from the non-interacting case.
 For spin-balanced quantum dots, Sect.\ref{sbqd} shows that fourth-order algorithms give excellent ground state energies for less than 30 electrons, provided that the Coulomb interaction is sufficiently repulsive.
 Larger quantum dots necessitate the use of a new class of Variable-Bead algorithms in Sect.\ref{lqd}.
-The ensuing energy for a $90$-electron quantum dot is compared to modern neural network\cite{nor23} results in Fig.\ref{n90}.
-Some concluding remarks are given in Sect.\ref{con}.
+The ensuing energies for quantum dots with up to 110 electrons are compared to modern neural network\cite{nor23} results.
+Conclusions and future directions are presented in Sect.\ref{con}.